prokoudine/ardour-tutorial/content/getting-started/starting-ardour/index.en.md

 instead of "My Great Session!", prefer "My_Great_Session", or "MyGreatSession", or "my-great-session".
 Instead of "Açaí", write "Acai" (without accented letters), etc.

+The default time domain setting mostly affects rulers and markers.
+With "Audio Time", it will enable the set of rulers with minutes, seconds, and timecode.
+With "Musical Time", it will enable musical time rulers — Bars:Beats, Time Signature, Tempo.

 Name your new project and click **Open** .